 Why select Virginia Tire & Auto of Chantilly for your tire rotation?

-It’s no secret the Northern Virginia roads can put your car through the wringer.
+It’s no secret that Northern Virginia roads can put your car through the wringer.
 Potholes, uneven pavement, broken glass, nails and tight turns all take their toll on your tires.
 The weight of your car alone pressing on your tires wears them down.
 Plus, most cars are designed with the engine in the front of your vehicle, meaning your front tires have to carry more weight than the back ones.
 Long-term, this leads to uneven weight distribution among your vehicle’s tires.
 Regular tire rotations are key to maintaining even tread wear, which ultimately prolongs the life of your tires.

-The Tire Industry Association Certified Professionals at your Virginia Tire & Auto of Chantilly use top-of-the-line technology to make sure your tire rotation evens out any disparities between your tires, front to back and side to side.
+The Tire Industry Association Certified Professionals at Virginia Tire & Auto of Chantilly use top-of-the-line technology to make sure your tire rotation evens out any disparities between your tires, front to back and side to side.